-Monsanto announced several months ago that it has formed a new business called the Seed Treatment Business which will allow Monsanto to develop its seed treatment requirements internally.
+Monsanto announced last year that it formed a new business called the Seed Treatment Business which will allow Monsanto to develop its seed treatment requirements internally.
 The concept of seed treatments is to place an insecticide or fungicide directly onto the seed surface in order to protect the seed and the seedling as it emerges.
-Landec's Intellicoat® seed coating technology could be an integral and proprietary part of Monsanto's commitment to building a major position in seed treatments worldwide by using Landec's seed coatings as a "carrier" of insecticides/fungicides which can be dispensed at the appropriate time based on time or soil temperature.
-During fiscal year 2009 we will be focused on validating the use of Landec's coating technology for these applications.
+Landec's Intellicoat seed coating technology could be an integral and proprietary part of Monsanto's commitment to building a major position in seed treatments worldwide by using Landec's seed coatings as a "carrier" of insecticides/fungicides which can be dispensed at the appropriate time based on time or soil temperature.
+During fiscal year 2009 we have focused on validating the use of Landec's coating technology for these applications.